 Shooting at camp properties other than as part of a camp subject to this Standard must meet the requirements of the Guide to Safe Scouting.
 The Guide to Safe Scouting requires different supervision outside of the supervised camp environment.

 Information on obtaining the Scouting Pistol Safety and Marksmanship Program training certification may be obtained from Outdoor Programs or NCAP.

 For the multi-gun airsoft experience, the instructor must hold a current airsoft endorsement.
-An NRA range safety officer (RSO) is not considered a qualifying certification because the training differs from that of an NRA Instructor.
-For purposes of the alternative criteria in Specific Requirement A.1.b, the individual must be currently recognized as an instructor and have range safety officer training or experience.
+An NRA RSO is not considered a qualifying certification because the training differs from that of an NRA instructor.

-- Documentation of age
+- · Documentation of age

 - Relevant BSA and NRA certificates on file (may be submitted with declaration).
 Note that BSA, NRA, and USAA certificates have different validity periods.
 All certifications must be checked for currency.
-An NCS shooting sports certification requires at least one currently effective NRA or USAA instructor certification to be valid.
+An NCS shooting sports certification requires at least one currently effective NRA instructor certification to be valid.

-- · Observation of program implementation
+- Observation of program implementation